• Skip to main content

 Ingredients on a counter top.

-• Flour - All purpose flour adds structure to your cake.
+• Dry ingredients - All-purpose flour, baking powder, and baking soda balance with the wet ingredients and provide structure and lift while your cake bakes.
 I have not tested this recipe with other types of flours, so I don't suggest making any substitutions.
 Baking is an exact science, and altering main ingredients can change the density and texture of your cake.

-• Zucchini - You'll need two cups of finely shredded zucchini for this recipe.
-This is about 2 medium or 3 small zucchini.
-I highly recommend weighing your shredded zucchini for best accuracy.
+• Zucchini - You'll need two cups of finely shredded zucchini, or about 2 medium or 3 small zucchini.
+I recommend weighing your shredded zucchini for best accuracy.
 Two cups of shredded zucchini (with the liquid) equals about 270 grams.

 Ingredients on a counter top.